shaivimalik/medicine_preprocessing-on-entire-dataset/markdowns/Reproducing_Original_Result.md

 ::: {.cell .markdown}

-This code cell plots the first 1000 samples from each of the three channels of a signal from the TPEGH database.
+This code cell plots the first 1000 samples from each of the three channels of a signal from the TPEHG database.

 :::